 Boundary by Acquiescence

-Another type of dispute involving property lines arises under a theory of law called “Boundary by Acquiescence”.
+Another type of property line dispute arises under a theory of law called “Boundary by Acquiescence”.
 This kind of claim involves a situation in which neighbors treat a boundary feature as if it is the property line for an extended period of time although it is not really the surveyed boundary line.
 It is most frequently seen in fence situations.
 Neighbors may decide to build a fence at a particular location without doing a survey to find the exact property line.
 Then, for an extended time they conduct themselves as if they have agreed that it is the property line.
 One neighbor typically sells the property to another person and years later the unknowing buyer learns that the fence is over on his property by several feet.
 The other neighbor may refuse to move the fence and claim that it has become the property line under this legal theory of “Boundary by Acquiescence”.

 Easements by Perscription/Easements Implication